From $95K to $185K in 40 Weeks Without Paid Ads: The Organic Marketing Strategy

 Offered role: “Community Manager - help moderate, highlight great discussions, welcome new members. $500/month credit toward future consulting.”

-Both were accepted immediately.
-They were already doing it for free.
-Official role gave them status and a small benefit.
+Both accepted immediately.
+They were already doing the work for free, and the official role gave them status plus a small benefit.

 Results: